StackStorm/st2docs/docs/source/chatops/chatops.rst

 refresh its command list.

-You should now be able to go into your chatroom, and execute the command ``hubot: google stackstorm``, and StackStorm will take care of the rest.
+You should now be able to go into your chatroom, and execute the command ``!run date on localhost``, and StackStorm will take care of the rest.

 .. figure:: /_static/images/chatops_command_out.png